jbouduin/musik.generator/README.md

 - :x: Split helper into a musical helper and a text helper
 - :white_check_mark: get template file names from config
 - :x: parameterized purge of existing out directory before generating (mutually exclusive with skip existing files parameter)
+- :x: translate variables and methods to english